ironboy/reverse-proxy/README.md

 # reverse-proxy
-A simple node reverse proxy that is truly fantastic.
+A simple node reverse proxy that is truly fantastic and amazing.